10 Things to Check Before Signing a Gibraltar Rental (2026)

 - Boiler / water heater: Turn it on.
 Check hot water reaches all taps.
 Ask when it was last serviced

 - Air conditioning: Run every unit for 10 minutes.
-Check cooling and heating modes
+Check both cooling and heating modes

 - Kitchen appliances: Test the oven, hob, fridge, and washing machine

-- Windows and doors: Check for drafts, broken locks, cracked panes.
-Gibraltar gets strong Levante winds
+- Windows and doors: Check for drafts, broken locks, and cracked panes.
+Gibraltar gets strong Levante winds and any gap becomes obvious quickly

 - Water pressure: Run multiple taps simultaneously.
 Low pressure is a known issue in some older buildings

-- Electrics: Test every socket.
-Check the fuse box
+- Electrics: Test every socket and check the fuse box

 7. Understand What “Furnished” Actually Means